 Ukraine’s water networks have been mobilized since the start of the war in 2014.
 Infrastructure workers are some of the last to leave settlements attacked by the Russian army.
 Water systems and people are resisting but are reaching the limits of their capacity to adapt to violence and disruptions.

-In this virtual roundtable published in partnership with Public Books, six contributors from France, Russia and the US address the issue of contemporary Russia and its often tense relations with the West.
+In this virtual roundtable published in partnership with Public Books, four participants from France, Germany and the US re-visit the inequalities debate sparked by Thomas Piketty’s Capital, comparing perceptions of income, economic equality and political economy.

 Ronald Dworkin’s innovative and politically ambitious work has become essential reading in political and legal theory.
 Taking issue with classical political liberalism, he argues that liberty and equality are not mutually exclusive, and are indeed inseparable.
 And against traditional interpretations of law, he argues that law must be understood by comparing it to a collective novel, a mixture of creativity and interpretation.